A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Introduction

 \section{Introduction}

-The perspectives and opinions of people change and spread through social interactions on a daily basis in both offline and online communications \cite{jackson2010social}.
-The study of mathematical models of opinion dynamics gives a quantitative approach to examine how opinions evolve as dynamical processes on networks \cite{noor2020,porter2016}.
-Consider a social network, and suppose that the nodes in the network represent entities (such as individuals or Twitter accounts) and that its edges encode relationships (e.g., friendship or following) between them \cite{jia2015opinion, sirbu2017opinion}.
-The study of opinion dynamics on such a social network is important for examining topics such as decision-making \cite{urena2019review}, opinion formation \cite{fiorina2008political,jalili2013social}, and rumor spreading \cite{friedkin2017truth}.
+People spread and change their opinions through their daily social interactions \cite{jackson2010social}.
+Mathematical models of opinion dynamics give quantitative approaches to study how the opinions of people and other agents evolve as dynamical processes on networks \cite{noor2020,porter2016}.
+Such models have given insight into a variety of topics, including decision-making \cite{urena2019review}, opinion formation \cite{fiorina2008political,jalili2013social}, and rumor spreading \cite{friedkin2017truth}.

-Opinion models can have discrete-valued opinions or continuous-valued opinions \cite{noor2020}.
+Models of opinion dynamics can have discrete-valued opinions or continuous-valued opinions \cite{noor2020}.
 Examples of the former include voter models \cite{redner2019}; examples of the latter include the DeGroot model \cite{degroot1974reaching}, the Friedkin--Johnsen model \cite{friedkin1990social}, and bounded-confidence models (BCMs) \cite{lorenz2007continuous}.
-In a bounded-confidence model, the agents that interact with each other compromise their opinions by some amount if and only if the current difference between their opinions is less than a threshold, which is known as the confidence bound.
+In a BCM, the agents that interact with each other compromise their opinions by some amount if and only if the difference between their opinions is less than some threshold, which is known as the confidence bound.
 The opinions of the agents in a BCM can take continuous real values from a finite interval, the entire real line, or a higher-dimensional space.
-This compromise mechanism in a BCM is motivated by the idea of \emph{selective exposure} from psychology; people tend to favor views that are close to their beliefs and to avoid cognitive dissonance \cite{frey1986recent,sears1967selective}.
-Personalized recommendations on online platforms also reinforce selective exposure by suggesting content (e.g., YouTube videos) based on prior consumed content \cite{knobloch2005impact,kakiuchi2018influence}.
-This can, in turn, reinforce similarities in values and suppress opposing viewpoints.
-For example, it is a question and major concern whether or not people can be radicalized through such mechanisms on social-media platforms \cite{hossein2020}.
+The compromise mechanism in a BCM is motivated by the idea of ``selective exposure" from psychology; people tend to favor views that are close to their beliefs and to avoid cognitive dissonance \cite{frey1986recent,sears1967selective}.
+Personalized recommendations on online platforms also reinforce selective exposure by suggesting content (e.g., YouTube videos) that is based on prior consumed content \cite{knobloch2005impact,kakiuchi2018influence,hossein2020}.